 Maximum dry density, optimum moisture content

-A soil at a selected water content is placed in five layers into a mold of given dimensions, with each layer compacted by 25 or 56 blows of a 10-lbf (44.5-N) rammer dropped from a distance of 18-in.
-(457-mm), subjecting the solid to a total compactive effort of about 56,000 ft - lbf/ft3 (2700kN-m/m3).
+A soil-cement mixture is compacted at selected water contents in three equal layers into a mold of given dimensions, with each layer compacted by 25 blows of a 5.5 lb rammer dropped from a distance of 12-in.
 The resulting dry unit weight is determined.
-The procedure is repeated for a sufficient number of water contents to establish a relationship between the dry unit weight and the water content for the soil.
+The procedure is repeated for a sufficient number of water contents to establish a relationship between the dry unit weight and the water content for the soil-cement mixture.
 This data, when plotted, represent a curvilinear relationship known as the compaction curve.
 The values of optimum water content and modified maximum dry unit weight are determined from the compaction curve.